 BA Hons, PGCE, PGDip Advanced Educational Practice (Special Educational Needs)

 Jo gained a Postgraduate Diploma in Advanced Educational Practice (Special Educational Needs) in 2012 and has worked as an Early Years SENDCo for the past seven years.
+Jo currently teaches children with a range of additional needs, from ages 3 to 12.

 Jo is fully DBS checked.

-Clare is fully DBS checked.
+Sally is fully DBS checked.

 We have several other tutors who work with us.
 They each have a specialism, ranging from Early Years, through Infant and Junior level, and up to GCSE level Maths and English.
 They work in their own homes across the Wirral, although some will come to your home if you prefer.
 All of our tutors are hand-picked, highly experienced and police-checked.

-With many years’ classroom experience behind us, as well as post-graduate qualifications in Special Educational Needs and Disability, we are highly qualified and specialised teachers who are offering a bespoke service – not only one-to-one tutoring, but also advice to parents, schools, charities and community groups.
+With many years’ classroom experience behind us, as well as post-graduate qualifications in Special Educational Needs and Disability, we are highly qualified and specialised teachers who are offering a bespoke service – not only one-to-one tutoring, but also training and advice to parents, schools, charities and community groups.
 We chose the name ‘Metamorphosis’ because we know that we change children’s lives, and therefore parents’ lives.

 Our sessions cost £50.
 For this, we: